mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Structs can be compared using the `==` and `!=` operators if all their field values are comparable.
-Such structs can be used a keys in maps.
+Such structs can be used as keys in maps.

 When a struct is passed to a function, a copy is made and changes the function makes to its fields are not visible to the caller.